 - Nausea, vomiting, abdominal pain, diarrhea, mouth or tongue inflammation, weight loss, flatulence, rash, and itchy skin.

 - Rarely, severe, sometimes fatal reactions have been reported with administration of sulfonamide-containing medicines such as sulfamethoxazole/trimethoprim.
-Reactions have included Stevens-Johnson syndrome (disorder involving skin and mucous membranes), liver disease, and blood disorders such as thrombocytopenia (low platelets).
+Reactions have included Stevens-Johnson syndrome (a disorder involving the skin and mucous membranes), liver disease, and blood disorders such as thrombocytopenia (low platelets).
 Sulfamethoxazole/trimethoprim should be discontinued at the first sign of a skin rash or any other worrying side effect.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.